 Infographics, or information presented graphically, is the paradigm of functional images.
 With communication as the goal, diagrams, charts, maps and timelines can be the most direct route to that end.

-As a matter of capturing interest, images and illustrations should be unique to your site.
+As a matter of capturing interest, images and illustrations should be unique to the site.
 The best source might be to take the photo or sketch the artwork yourself.
 Alternatively, hire someone to produce unique images.
 Only as a last resort, digital stock sites sell images, which will not be unique.

 Unity is a consistent, sitewide pattern for page layout, color scheme, typography and the style of images and illustrations.
-Unity both removes distractions that cloud focus and improves the site's usability.
+Unity removes distractions that cloud focus and improves the site's usability.

 With communication the purpose of design, a design error is anything that: